khulnasoft/integrations-core/win32_event_log/README.md

 #### Event collection using the Event Log API (Recommended)

-The Datadog Agent can be configured to collect Windows Event Logs as Datadog events using the Event Log API.
-Datadog recommends using the Event Log API because it has better performance than the legacy method below.
+The Khulnasoft Agent can be configured to collect Windows Event Logs as Khulnasoft events using the Event Log API.
+Khulnasoft recommends using the Event Log API because it has better performance than the legacy method below.
 Note, each method has its own configuration syntax for channels and for filters.
 For more information, see [Filtering Events](?tab=events#filtering-events).

-To collect Windows Event Logs as Datadog events, configure channels under the `instances:` section of your `win32_event_log.d/conf.yaml` configuration file.
+To collect Windows Event Logs as Khulnasoft events, configure channels under the `instances:` section of your `win32_event_log.d/conf.yaml` configuration file.

   </br> Set `legacy_mode: false` in each instance.
 If `legacy_mode: false` is set, the `path` is required to be set in the `\win32_event_log.d\conf.yaml` file.